Divide and conquer complex flows. Part I: cluster and manifold-based local analysis: Local interpretation of an experimental jet flow

+Downstream of the initial region, the transitional region begins, in which the jet continues to develop and typically extends up to $5$–$10D$.
+In this region, the velocity profile evolves significantly without reaching full self-similarity; it therefore acts as an adjustment zone before the jet enters the fully developed region.
+Consequently, different clusters along the streamwise direction can be identified, each representing successive stages of mixing and momentum redistribution in the developing jet.
+When increasing the number of clusters, this region presents a larger partition into smaller clusters, describing this mixing and evolving phenomenon.

-The spatial manifold is clustered into 6 subdomains following the \ac{TLF} criterion.
-The corresponding clustered domain is depicted in figure~\ref{fig:Jet_overall}, where the subdomains are ordered according to their total kinetic energy.
-In Appendix~\ref{App:JetSubdomains}, the effect of a larger and smaller number of subdomains is assessed.
+Note, that this framework enables the identification of kinematically coherent regions even when they are spatially separated, meaning that the partitioned subdomains do not necessarily need to be spatially together.
+In Appendix~\ref{App:JetSubdomains}, the effect of a larger and smaller number of subdomains, and the spatial separation between subdomains, is assessed.
 The comparison between the clustered manifold and the clustered domain suggests that $\gamma_1$ and $\gamma_2$ are correlated with the physical coordinates of space.
 This represents an interesting feature of the method, since it is capable of identifying a spatial distribution with clear interpretability in the physical space, without introducing explicitly any information about the real coordinates.

-Furthermore, it is interesting to note that, similar to the pinball, the largest domain (subdomain $6$) is condensed into a small, clustered area in the manifold.
+Furthermore, it is interesting to note that, similar to the pinball, the largest domain (subdomain $\mathcal{D}_6$) is condensed into a small, clustered area in the manifold.
 A reason behind this might be the clear dominance of a dynamics, which in this region corresponds mainly to the shear layer where the generated vortices roll up and then pair up \citep{ball2012flow}.
 On the other hand, in regions where complexity increases due to mixing and turbulence, the corresponding manifold areas are seen to be larger as the dynamics are spectrally broadband.